 The database of seizure records is the central component of ETIS.
 The existing database software was developed in a now obsolete framework and after some ten years of operation the system is in need of major revision and upgrading.

 This project developed new database software that will enable data providers to enter and access their own data on-line.
 The new software will also make it easier for TESA to manage and summarise records of illegal ivory seizures.
-This presentation to UNEP’s 4th African Elephant Meeting on 27 April 2012 gives a summary on the new database.
+This presentation to UNEP’s 4th African Elephant Meeting on 27 April 2012 gives a summary on the new database and it is now on-line

 To provide effective evidence to address the aims of ETIS, statistical analyses of the ETIS seizure records must address and reduce the many different sources of bias in the data.
 In particular, the data are biased because seizures do not represent a random sample of illegal ivory shipments, and because countries vary in their ability to seize and report ivory shipments – this blog post describes these difficulties in more detail.
 There are no off-the-shelf statistical tools available for this purpose.
 Analyses have hitherto been ad hoc, not peer-reviewed and produced in response to CITES reporting requirements.
 Furthermore, analytical results have not always been expressed in a simple way.
 For these reasons, ETIS is sometimes perceived by policy makers and the media as being too complex.